 Please enjoy the installations at your own pace and avoid gathering in large groups anywhere on the path.
 Information about each film is available at each location on the map, and complete information is available in our digital program.

-Before coming to campus, review guidelines for being on campus.
+Before coming to campus, review Westminster's COVID-19 guidelines.

 Tickets are not required for this free event, but contributions to the Dance program support student opportunities like GLINTand are deeply appreciated.
 To contribute, complete the donation form and select “Dance Program.”

 The walking path begins at the north-east corner of the Jewett Center for the Performing Arts.

 Park in the North parking structure, located at the corner of 1200 East and 1700 South.